-a.
+- a.
 Undergraduate Degree Requirements.
 Each student is personally responsible for completing all requirements established for his or her degree by the University, college, and department.
 It is the student's responsibility to inform himself or herself of these requirements.
 A student's advisor may not assume these responsibilities.
-Any substitution, waiver, or exemption from any established requirement or academic standard may be accomplished only with appropriate approval.
+Any substitution, waiver, or exemption from any established requirement or academic standard may be accomplished only with appropriate approval. - b.

-- b.
 Filing of Application for Graduation.
-All candidates for an undergraduate degree must file an application for graduation no later than the deadlines provided: - i.
-For students planning to graduate in the spring semester, the graduation application must be filed no later than September 1 of the previous year. - ii.
+All candidates for an undergraduate degree must file an application for graduation no later than the deadlines provided:

+- For students planning to graduate in the spring semester, the graduation application must be filed no later than September 1 of the previous year. - ii.
 For students planning to graduate in the summer semester, the graduation application must be filed no later than December 1 of the previous year. - iii.
 For students planning to graduate in the fall semester, the graduation application must be filed no later than May 1 of that year. - c.
 Class Attendance.
 A student is expected to attend each meeting of every class for which he/she is registered...Regular class attendance is a definite part of the total performance required for the satisfactory completion of any course, and an unsatisfactory attendance record may adversely affect the final grade recorded for the course.
+If the attendance record of a student becomes unsatisfactory, the instructor can record a last of date of attendance that can adversely affect Financial Aid, Scholarships, Veteran's Benefits and other types of assistance.
 Unsatisfactory class attendance may result in the student receiving a grade of "F." A student who is unable to return to classes due to an emergency or serious accident should notify the Office of Student Affairs.
 A student who cannot avoid an absence from a class for any other reason is expected to assume the responsibility of explaining his absence to the instructor and for making arrangements to complete the work missed.
-Tardiness is recorded as an absence. - d.
+Tardiness is recorded as an absence.
+Students may consider a class dismissed and leave the room without penalty if the instructor fails to appear within fifteen minutes - d.
 Student Responsibility.
 Students are responsible for the proper completion of their academic programs; for familiarity with requirements of the University Catalog under which they intend to graduate; for maintaining the grade average required; and for meeting other degree requirements.
 A student may receive counsel from an academic advisor; however, the final responsibility remains that of the student. - e.
-Disability Services.
-The Office of Disability Services is designed to assist students with disabilities in their educational development and vocational outcomes.
+The Accessible Education Center is designed to assist students with disabilities in their educational development and vocational outcomes.
 The program provides direct assistance in appropriate classroom accommodations, creation and maintenance of an accessible physical environment, access to technology equipment, and encouragement of independence.
-Students with disabilities are urged to come by the Office of Disability Services in Room 112, Roaden University Center, to discuss their educational plans and special needs.
-Documentation of a disability [e.g., IEP or 504 Plan] by professionals is necessary in determining the level of assistance that might be useful.
+Students with disabilities are urged to come by the Accessible Education Center in Room 112, Roaden University Center, to discuss their educational plans and special needs.
+Documentation of a disability by professionals is necessary in determining the level of assistance that might be useful.
 Visit the Office of Disability Services or see Ms. Leveda if you have questions.